-The revised policy is detailed in Attachment 2 to this Report.
+The revised policy is detailed in Attachment 2 to Report CJ125-08/21.

 Council can either:

 - adopt the revised Elected Members' Communications Policy as presented - adopt the revised Elected Members' Communications Policy with further amendments or - not adopt the revised Elected Members' Communications Policy.